 Following the deadline, the Secretary compiles a list of the agenda items proposed, for approval by the Chair.
 Unless you hear otherwise, you should assume that your item has been accepted.

 Further items are only accepted after the deadline by agreement with the Chair.
-Please note that in line with University practice, the Committee does not accept tabled papers, except in exceptional circumstances by prior agreement with the Chair.
+In line with University practice, the Committee does not accept tabled papers, except in exceptional circumstances by prior agreement with the Chair.

-Papers should be sent complete and ready for circulation to the Committee Secretary via email (email@example.com) by 12pm on the day specified.
+Papers should be sent complete and ready for circulation to the Committee Secretary via email (firstname.lastname@example.org) by 12 noon on the day specified.
 See further information regarding what is required on the ‘Writing papers’ and ‘Formatting requirements’ tabs.

-The stated deadlines allow the Research Policy and Strategy Office time to perform a basic check on the papers, then mark up, collate and print them prior to circulation a week in advance of the meeting.
+The stated deadlines allow the Policy, Integrity and Performance Team time to perform a basic check on the papers, then mark up, collate and print them prior to circulation a week in advance of the meeting.
 It is important that the papers go out promptly in order to allow members sufficient reading time.

 Only in exceptional circumstances will it be possible to send out papers which have already been accepted on to the agenda in a second, later circulation.
 This exception may be made for short critically important papers and must be agreed with the Secretary in advance of the official deadline for papers.
 URC has explicitly requested that second circulations should be as brief as possible since members are not always able to engage with substantial amounts of information at short notice.

 Further action, including any wider communication of the outcome which might be required, and/or implementation of what the Committee has agreed, is your responsibility as project lead.
-For information on appropriate routes for dissemination/implementation, see the guidance on navigating the University's research governance structures.
+For information on appropriate routes for dissemination or implementation, see the guidance on navigating the University's research governance structures.